gsoules/MkDocs/digital-archive/docs/developer/bulk-installation.md

 # Bulk site installation

 ---
-## Bulk site installation

--   Create a database
+-   Create a database on the server.
+-   Copy and extract digitalarchive.zip into public_html
+ -   Edit `db.ini` to point to the new database
 -   In MySQL Workbench, import generic SQL
+    -   File > Open SQL Script
     -   Edit:
         -   org name
         -   org copyright
         -   item type
         -   AWS credentials
--   Copy digitalarchive.zip into public_html
--   Edit:
-    -   `db.ini` to point to the new database
--   Add site name and URL to AvantTheme configuration
--   Assign new PW to users
+-   Assign new PW to super user
--   Add/remove item elements
--   Set private elements
--   Site styling and navigation
--   Build vocabulary tables
 -   Set import configuration
 -   Import data
 -   Rebuild the local vocabulary.
 If you don't do this before indexing (next step) the terms in the imported